What We Do

 Positive Leadership recognizes seven core capacities: authenticity, purpose, reason, advocacy, community building, resilience, and gratitude.
 Developing and strengthening these leadership capacities leads to increasing leadership potential.

-An Opening Retreat in September and a Leadership Development Day in October focus on personal and public leadership skills.
+An Opening Retreat in September focuses on personal and public leadership skills.
 Individual leadership styles are analyzed, as well as group process skills of consensus building and conflict resolution.
 These structured retreats link substantive community issues with more abstract concepts of leadership.

 Challenge Days occur once a month.
-Each day examines a key community issue such as governance, economics, education, healthy communities, state government, public safety, arts & recreation, and environment & planning.
+Each day examines a key community issue such as local government, economics, education, healthy communities, state government, public safety, arts & recreation, and environment & planning.
 Presenters with differing perspectives and leadership involvement in the community appear each month.

 Community Projects fill part of the ten-month period.
 Class members divide into teams to identify a community need and collaborate with existing community organizations in researching the issue, acquiring the necessary resources, and implementing creative approaches to the problems and opportunities facing our region.
 View Past Projects List